syncfusion-content/wpf-docs/wpf/PDF/Table.md

-> _Note: When you bind data source to PdfGrid, column captions will be automatically added to header collection.
-It can be removed at any time using Clear method of PdfGridHeaderCollection._
+> Note: When you bind data source to PdfGrid, column captions will be automatically added to header collection.
+It can be removed at any time using Clear method of PdfGridHeaderCollection.

 The following code example illustrates how to add headers to PdfGrid by using the Add method.

-[C#]
+{% highlight c# %}

 //Creates a new PDF document.